-B- Is normally in closed position.
+A- Is normally in closed position.
 Open only when water pump is used to draw water from supply tank.
 Close valve when siphon hose is being used.
-Siphon hose is 4 to 6 foot long garden hose with male connector on one end and nothing on the other end.
-Make your own!
-S-Faucet assembly to be used as outside shower/spray port to wash off before entering your coach.
+Siphon hose is 4 to 6 feet long with a male connector on one end and nothing on the other end.
+Need to supply your own.
+S- Faucet assembly to be used as outside shower/spray port to wash off before entering your coach.

-TF--Is used to attach a hose to rinse holding tanks AFTER they have been drained of wastes.
+TF-Is used to attach a hose to rinse holding tanks AFTER they have been drained of wastes.